atharva25s/yt-video-recommendation/README.md

 # BuzzSense

-## Help **Content Creators** gain insights about their content and sugessting them improvements based on comments.
+## Help **Content Creators** gain insights about their content and suggesting them improvements based on comments.

 # Overview
 ### BuzzSense is built with variety of TechStack